 The past few months have demonstrated that there are some benefits to working in a virtual environment.
 We will continue to work with some new practices alongside the traditions on which our University was founded and which have grown and developed over our history.
-One-to-one contact with staff and opportunities to work in small groups, with and without staff, are central to our teaching and learning and these opportunities can be facilitated both online and face-to-face.
-For example, tutorials have been shown to work well online and we will continue with this.
+One-to-one contact with staff and opportunities to work in small groups, with and without staff, are central to our teaching and learning and these opportunities can be facilitated both online through video conferencing and face-to-face.

-Will the University be open in the autumn?
+Will the University be open as normal in the autumn?

-Yes, we plan for our buildings to be open in September so the academic year is not delayed.
+The University buildings will open to students from Monday 14 September.
 Face-to-face teaching is important to us.
 One-to-one contact with staff and opportunities to work in small groups, with and without staff, are central to our teaching and learning so we will continue with this wherever possible.
 Where this is not possible we will use the best of the online methods we have found to work well, this includes video conferencing for tutorials, live video briefings and events and recordings of lectures that are backed up by live discussions.

-We are preparing for all eventualities.
-If the risk levels drop and special measures are no longer required in the UK, we will allow access to our buildings as we would normally.
+If the risk levels drop and special measures are no longer required in the UK, we will allow normal access to our buildings to resume.